Albert-Gao/veasy/README.md

     />
 </BindStatus>
 ```

 The `FieldsBinding` component will pass 2 `props` to your field item:

 - status: `ok`, `error`, `normal`, which you can use inside the field item component to change the CSS style according the status.
 - errorText: It will display the error message.

-6. Then you are good to go, at runtime, everytime the value of the `title` input changes, it will be validated by `easyV` and then set the `status` and `errorText` back the the `props` of the `title` component.
+6. Then you are good to go, at runtime, everytime the value of the `title` input changes, it will be validated by `easyV` and then set the `status` and `errorText` back to the `props` of the `title` component.
 It will jusy works.
 This is pretty much all of it.

 ## How does easyV.js work